openSUSE/news-o-o/_posts/2014-04-24-build-opensuse-org-downtime.markdown

 ---
 author: Henne Vogelsang
+comments: true
 date: 2014-04-24 13:33:37+00:00
 layout: post
 link: https://news.opensuse.org/2014/04/24/build-opensuse-org-downtime/
+slug: build-opensuse-org-downtime
-title: "Sometimes you need some luck (was: build.opensuse.org downtime)\
+title: 'Sometimes you need some luck (was: build.opensuse.org downtime)'
-  "
+wordpress_id: 17862
 categories:
 - Build Service
 ---

 ![](https://en.opensuse.org/images/4/43/Failgeeko.png)A morning you love as admin: starting with one single disk in your storage array failing, ending up in a whole array crashing.<!-- more -->